mojones/blobsplorer/README.md

 ````

-Take a look at the sample.txt file in the root of the repository for a much bigger example.
+Take a look at the sample_big.txt and sample_small.txt files in the root of the repository for a real-life examples.